 Carlos started his career at BHP Billiton becoming eventually the Head of Remote Sensing (GIS) following which he worked at Minera Anaconda Chile (Antofagasta Minerals) and carried out multiple assignment for Major and junior exploration companies culminating in identifying over 100 Areas of Interest (AOI) for copper and gold targets.
 By using satelliteme imaging, spectral sensoring and ASTER and LandSat imaging among other tools.
 Jorge has designed, administered and delivered GIS exploration studies in various countries including Chile, Argentina, Bolivia, Ecuador, Colombia Venezuela and Australia among others.

-Jesse has worked as a Partner of The RBS Investment Group since 2003 and has focused over the past 11 years in operating and financing mining assets.
-The RBS Investment Group was founded in 1999 and is based in Toronto, where they invest and advise companies in the natural resources sector, as well as in the renewable energy and real estate space globally.
+Jesse has worked as a Partner of The RBS Investment Group since 2003, gaining a focus in the mining space since 2008 in fields of finance, exploration, mineral processing and operations.
+The RBS Investment Group was founded in 1999 and is based in Toronto, where the firm invests and advises companies in the natural resources sector, as well as in the renewable energy and real estate space globally.
 Jesse as well worked as a Principal of Edmond de Rothschild (Asia), in the Development Group of RioCan REIT and served as Vice President of Finance and Investments of Element Commodities in Hong Kong.
-He is as well a Senior Advisor to Group de Bullet since 20008 prior to its Reverse Takeover (RTO) onto the Toronto Stock Exchange of Continental Gold.
-Continental Gold is now the largest Colombian gold mining company (~ 28% owned by Newmont), hosting one of the largest and richest gold mines globally, being the Buritica mine containing approximately 10 Million ounces of gold at 10 grams per ton.
+He is as well a Senior Advisor to Grupo de Bullet since 20008 prior to its Reverse Takeover (RTO) on the Toronto Stock Exchange of Continental Gold.
+Continental Gold was the largest Colombian gold mining company by market capitalization prior to its $1 Billion takeover by Zijin (in December 2019), hosting one of the largest and richest gold mines globally, being the Buritica mine containing approximately 10 Million ounces of gold at 10 grams per ton.

 Dr. Richard Sillitoe